 - 1. One-half credit is earned for each semester successfully completed. - 2.
-Students taking eight academic classes are excused from P.E., but must complete a contract per the Healthy Kids Act stating how they will meet their 120 minutes of physical activity a week.
+Students taking eight academic classes may be excused from P.E., but must complete a contract per the Healthy Kids Act stating how they will meet their 120 minutes of physical activity a week.
 Please contact the Physical Education Department for any specific questions regarding the Healthy Kids Act. - 3.
-Seniors may opt out of P.E. one semester for a sport if they are able to come late or leave early.
+Students may opt out of P.E. one semester for a sport.